-The Organization received a Paycheck Protection Program ("PPP") loan in the amount of \$764,500.
-The PPP loan is granted by the Small Business Administration under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
-PPP loans are considered conditional contributions under Accounting Standards Codification 958-605, Not-for-Profit Entities - Revenue Recognition.
+The Organization received a Paycheck Protection Program ("PPP") loan in the amount of \$773,129.
+The PPP loan is granted by the Small Business Administration ("SBA") under the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act").
+PPP loans are considered conditional contributions under ASC 958-605, Not-for-Profit Entities - Revenue Recognition.
 The loan must be repaid if the Organization does not overcome certain barriers within the CARES Act.
 The barriers under the program include the requirement to maintain employee headcount, spend up to 60% of the loan proceeds on certain payroll and employee benefits, and restricts other loan proceeds to be used for other qualifying expenses such as mortgage, interest, rent, and utilities.
 The Organization received SBA forgiveness of the PPP loan in June 2021.
-Management recognized the full loan balance and accrued interest of \$773,129 of Paycheck Protection Program in the accompanying statements of operations and changes in net assets based on eligible costs incurred prior to June 30, 2021.
+Management recognized the full loan balance and accrued interest of \$773,129 of the PPP loan in the accompanying statement of operations and changes in net assets for the year ended June 30, 2021 based on eligible costs incurred prior to June 30, 2021.